 |

-participation in Europe
+Employee participation in

-information about numerous aspects of employee participation:
+background information about numerous aspects of employee

-information and consultation at a national company level, EU
+company, information and consultation at a national company level, EU

-legislation, social dialog at European level and special features
+legislation, social dialog at European level and special features of

-of a button" between the countries.
+between the countries.

-mega-trade union merger
+British mega-trade union merger

-members has resulted from the merger of two multi-sector
+two million members has resulted from the merger of two multi-sector

-unions – Amicus which is strongly represented in numerous
+unions – Amicus which is strongly

 sectors), and the transport workers’ union T&G